ARCH 7034 - Studio: Urbanism (M)

 Students will be given the opportunity to choose which studio they prefer to enrol in and the coordinator will endeavour to place individual students within their preferred studio group.

-In addition to studio sessions there will be a series of lectures: details will be available on MyUni.
+In addition to studio sessions there will be a series of of lectures: details will be available on MyUni.

 The studio will involve group and individual work.
 Detailed Requirements will be advised by your Studio leader.
 Studio sessions will be interactive and dialogic...
 A range of tasks an/or activities during the studio sessions will be utilise to inform your understanding of the requirements, develop your investigative skills and assist in framing your project- which may include